 Among the two, Giannis has had a steady climb to the top, and has had back to back all-time great seasons.
 Luka has made everyone better without taking any statistical productivity from other players.
 He has all the tools; skills, clutch shooting, passing, rebounding – and hunger.
 Which hopefully can translate into a more of an attitude on defense.
 So, not only is Luka the this year’s MVP, but he is also the next dominant winner in the NBA.

 These are the winners.
-The stellar, decorated players that shaped an unpredictable year.
+The stellar, decorated players that shaped an unpredictable year of basketball.